 Greenpeace USA calls for increased packaging reuse rather than switching to paper or bioplastics

 Washington, DC – A recent Greenpeace USA report, Throwing Away the Future: How Companies Still Have It Wrong on Plastic Pollution “Solutions,” warns consumers to be skeptical of the so-called solutions announced by multinational corporations to tackle the plastic pollution crisis.
 These false solutions, such as switching to paper or ‘bioplastics,’ or embracing chemical recycling, it states, are failing to move us away from single-use packaging and divert attention away from beneficial systems that prioritize refill and reuse.
+A reuse revolution is needed.

 “To solve the plastic pollution crisis, companies need to rethink how products are delivered to consumers and invest significantly in reusable and refillable delivery systems.”